 This Student Code of Conduct shows the behaviour we want from students at Goldfields Baptist College.
 By signing this Code of Conduct, I agree that I will do my best to do what it says at all times.
 If I make mistakes sometimes, I will trust the staff at GBC to help me to learn where I went wrong and help me to improve.

-Signed: Date: Class:
+Signed: Name: Date: Class: Jigiicu. ivallic.
+Date.
+Class.

 Appendix Four - Student Code of Conduct: Intermediate Secondary Version